Register

 Omglol 3,323 pts

-Posted about 9 years ago by Omglol
+Posted over 9 years ago by Omglol

 I'd like to see him go down the Gary Neville/Mourinho route: become assistant manager for a few years to learn from more experienced managers what it's like on a day-to-day basis from that perspective.
 Then build your managerial philosophy based on all you've learned.